dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 <img src="https://c1.staticflickr.com/5/4178/34524041711_ccb71ec2ff.jpg" alt="Listening to Hindu priest cracking jokes">

 I had no idea how much fun Hindu ceremonies can be!
-There's loads of really fun and merry traditions which take place as part of us getting married.
+There's lots of really fun and merry traditions which take place as part of us getting married.
 Then there's also a bit of banter between the two families.
 One of those little traditions is that the bride's family has to steal the groom's shoes before the ceremony ends so that the groom can't leave the house and take his newly wedded wife away from her family - at least not without having to pay for getting his shoes back.
 Normally this results in a bit of shoe pulling between the bride's side and the groomsmen, but I think in our case it is fair to say that there was a bit of a cultural clash when someone from my family rugby tackled a guy who tried to sneak away with my shoes, lol...

 <img src="https://c1.staticflickr.com/5/4192/34271006590_549432841e.jpg" alt="Shoe fight">